 The following describes the Company's methods for estimating the fair value for financial instruments.
-Descriptions are not provided for those items that have zero balances as of the current balance sheet date.

-- Loans held-for-investment are carried at cost, net of any unamortized acquisition premiums or discounts, loan fees and origination costs as applicable, unless deemed impaired.
+- Loans held-for-investment are carried at cost, net of any unamortized acquisition premiums or discounts, loan fees and origination costs as applicable.
 The Company estimates the fair value of its loans held-for-investment by assessing any changes in market interest rates, shifts in credit profiles and actual operating results for mezzanine loans and senior loans, taking into consideration such factors as underlying property type, property competitive position within its market, market and submarket fundamentals, tenant mix, nature of business plan, sponsorship, extent of leverage and other loan terms.
 The Company categorizes the fair value measurement of these assets as Level 3. - AFS securities are recurring fair value measurements; carrying value equals fair value.
-See discussion of valuation methods and assumptions within the Fair Value Measurements section of this footnote. - HTM securities, which are comprised of CMBS, are carried at cost, net of any unamortized acquisition premiums or discounts, unless deemed other-than-temporarily impaired.
+See discussion of valuation methods and assumptions within the Fair Value Measurements section of this footnote. - HTM securities, which are comprised of CMBS, are carried at cost, net of any unamortized acquisition premiums or discounts.
 In determining the fair value of the Company's CMBS HTM, management judgment may be used to arrive at fair value that considers prices obtained from third-party pricing providers or broker quotes received using the bid price, which are both deemed indicative of market activity, and other applicable market data.
 The third-party pricing providers and brokers use pricing models that generally incorporate such factors as coupons, primary and secondary mortgage rates, rate reset period, issuer, prepayment speeds, credit enhancements and expected life of the security.
 The Company categorizes the fair value measurement of these assets as Level 2. - Cash and cash equivalents and restricted cash have a carrying value which approximates fair value because of the short maturities of these instruments.
-The Company categorizes the fair value measurement of these assets as Level 1. - The carrying value of repurchase agreements that mature in less than one year generally approximates fair value due to the short maturities.
-As oftine 30, 2018, the Company held \$0.5 billion of repurchase agreements that are considered long-term.
-The Company's long-term repurchase agreements have floating rates based on an index plus a spread and the credit spread is typically consistent with those demanded in the market.
+The Company categorizes the fair value measurement of these assets as Level 1.

+- The carrying value of repurchase agreements, asset-specific financing facilities and revolving credit facilities that mature in less than one year generally approximates fair value due to the short maturities.
+The Company's long-term repurchase agreements, asset-specific financing facilities and revolving credit facilities have floating rates based on an index plus a credit spread and the credit spread is typically consistent with those demanded in the market.
 Accordingly, the interest rates on these borrowings are at market and thus carrying value approximates fair value.
 The Company categorizes the fair value measurement of these liabilities as Level 2. - Securitized debt obligations are recorded at outstanding principal, net of any unamortized deferred debt issuance costs.
 In determining the fair value of its securitized debt obligations, management judgment may be used to arrive at fair value that considers prices obtained from third-party pricing providers, broker quotes received and other applicable market data.
 If observable market prices are not available or insufficient to determine fair value due principally to illiquidity in the marketplace, then fair value is based upon internally developed models that are primarily based on observable market-based inputs but also include unobservable market data inputs (including prepayment speeds, delinquency levels, and credit losses).
-The Company categorizes the fair value measurement of these liabilities as Level 2.

-Convertible senior notes are carried at their unpaid principal balance, net of any unamortized deferred issuance costs.
-The Company estimates the fair value of its convertible senior notes using the market transaction price nearest to June 30, 2018.
+The Company categorizes the fair value measurement of these liabilities as Level 2. - Convertible senior notes are carried at their unpaid principal balance, net of any unamortized deferred issuance costs.
+The Company estimates the fair value of its convertible senior notes using the market transaction price nearest to June 30, 2019.
 The Company categorizes the fair value measurement of these assets as Level 2.